Lisette M. DeSouza

 Areas of focus include: child and adolescent development, mixed-methods research, out-of-school time, social-emotional learning and positive youth development, contexts of human development

-DeSouza collaborates with schools and out-of-school time programs to investigate how program practices relate to youth competence, and how social-emotional learning shapes academic progress.
+DeSouza collaborated with schools and out-of-school time programs to investigate how program practices relate to youth competence, and how social-emotional learning shapes academic progress.
 She is also committed to documenting, addressing, and shifting structural inequities which are barriers to positive development.

 21st Century Community Learning Centers Program Fiscal Year 2019 Year End Report.
 (2019).
 Massachusetts Department of Elementary and Secondary Education.
 DeSouza is a research contributor to the Massachusetts Department of Elementary and Secondary Education.